Vamshirathod14/gatepass-manager/paper.md

 ## Acknowledgements

-This project was developed as part of a collaborative academic mini-project.
-The authors acknowledge the use of open-source tools and services including Vite, MongoDB Atlas, and Twilio.
+This project was developed as part of an academic mini-project.
+The author acknowledges the use of open-source tools and services including Vite, MongoDB Atlas, and Twilio.

 ## References